chili-publish/grafx-documentation/docs/CHILI_GraFx/concepts/sandbox.md

 ## Testing

 We encourage you to setup a strategy to include testing the sandbox deployment as part of your product or platform lifecycle.
 This will ensure a more stable result.

+## Sandbox on multi tenant vs private tenant

+Depending on your contract CHILI GraFx is hosted on a multi-tenant or private tenant setup.

+The timeframe when a Sandbox is updated is equal for all customers on the same tenant.

+With a private tenant, you have more control on the timing when a Sandbox or Production setup is upgraded.